 Coronavirus crisis: Good news for Kerala as it records zero cases of COVID-19 on May 1

-Thiruvananthapuram, May 02: Kerala, for the first time in over one month, has reported zero new cases of coronavirus on May 01, as the deadly virus has continued to spread in many other states.
+Thiruvananthapuram, May 02: Kerala, for the first time in over one month, has reported zero new cases of coronavirus on May 01, as the deadly virus has continued to spread all over the country.

 March 18 was the last time when Kerala did not have any new cases of coronavirus in the state.
 Recently, the state had also witnessed just one or two cases to its tally.